MiniHacks/cardforme/packages/backend/research.md

 -Serves as both a credit card and your Sam’s Club membership card(monthly payment can be calculated for, very spec)
 ---
 Company: Synchrony <br />
-Card: Sam's Club® Mastercard®<br />
-Annual Fee: 0 <br />
-Name in code: synchrony_sams_club_mastercard <br >
-Benefits:
--Its excellent 5 percent cash back on gas (on up to $6,000 in yearly purchases, then 1 percent) is one of the best gas rewards rates available
--Your first $30 of Sam’s Club purchases within 30 days are covered with a matching statement credit -Serves as both a credit card and your Sam’s Club membership card(monthly payment can be calculated for, very spec)
----
-Company: Synchrony <br />
 Card:PayPal Cashback Mastercard<br />
 Annual Fee: 0 <br />
 Name in code: synchrony_paypal_cashback_mastercard <br >